-During this time, you can enjoy generally pleasant weather with comfortable daytime temperatures and plenty of summer sunshine.
-Plus, by June, the vast majority of the roads and trails in Rocky Mountain National Park are usually snow-free, allowing you to experience as much of the region as you’d like.
+You can enjoy the pleasant weather with comfortable daytime temperatures in the 70s and plenty of summer sunshine.
+Most of the roads and trails are usually snow-free by now and you can experience as much of the region. as you’d like to.

-By September, you can still enjoy nice weather while also getting the unique experience of seeing the Rocky Mountain elk rut first-hand.
+In September, you can experience the unique Rocky Mountain elk rut first-hand.

 Best time for good weather